 Royal Society of Canada

 The Royal Society of Canada (RSC), Canada's national academy, coordinates three major programs recognizing outstanding achievements and extraordinary leadership in a wide variety of fields.
+Support for these awards and distinctions is provided through Research Western.
+For more information, please contact Julaine Hall, Research Development Officer (Awards & Distinctions).

 Fellowship in the RSC is one of the highest research honours attainable by Canadian scholars, researchers and artists.
 Fellows are peer-elected as the best in their field, and thus represent the pinnacle of Canadian intellectual leadership.
 Nominations are accepted through the online Fellowship nomination system between May 1 and December 1 of every year.